blmalone/website/docs/zkvm/quickstart.md

 # zkVM Quick Start

 The quickest way to get started building, managing, and testing RISC Zero projects is with the [cargo risczero] tool.
-The readme on the [factors tutorial] contains step-by-step instructions for building your first project.
+The [Hello World tutorial] contains step-by-step instructions for building your first project.

 Alternatively, you can start building by using one of these [demo applications], which work out-of-the-box.